Facts About Us

 As the dogs are people orientated they need to be part of family activities.

-They will not suit homes with residents that are very young, frail, elderly, renters, full time workers or time poor.
+They will not suit homes with residents that are very young, frail, elderly, renters or time poor.

 Medium - playful and moderately active (can miss a daily walk).

 They are easy to walk and are obedient unless distracted - which is normal.

 Sometimes good and sometimes bad - they usually stay close by but can get distracted by other dogs.

 They are usually quiet and rarely make a sound.